rtmigo/vien_py/README.md

 # $VEPDIR

-If you don't like `$HOME/.vepvep`, you can define the environment variable `VEPDIR` like that:
+You can set the directory where `vep` places the virtualenvs.
+By default, it's `$HOME/.vepvep`.
+If you're not happy with this, you can define the environment variable `VEPDIR`:
 ```bash
 $ export VEPDIR="/x/y/z"
 ```